2007-11-07-0421

 Some of the reading was very important in a certain scheme of things:

 "Go into solitude and shut yourself in a cave.
 Peace is not there.
-Peace is where faith is, for faith is the root of all."
+Peace is where faith is, for faith is the root of all."and

 http://www.kheper.net/topics/gurus/Ramakrishna.html